yenng/Thesaurus/README.md

  2. BeautifulSoup package
  3. Kivy

+### BeautifulSoup installation
+    1. In Windows10 OS:
+      easy_install BeautifulSoup4
+              or
+      easy_install BeautifulSoup
+    2. In Ubuntu-16 OS
+      $ apt-get install python-bs4

 ### Kivy installation instruction
-Kivy can be downloaded from the official website (https://kivy.org/#download), choose an appropriate version and follow the   instructions.
-The procedure is pretty straightforward and simple.

-    `On a Windows10 OS:`
+    On a Windows10 OS:
       1. Ensure you have the latest pip and wheel: python -m pip install --upgrade pip wheel setuptools
       2. Install the dependencies (python2):